ahujamoh/djtodo/README.md

     http://127.0.0.1:8000/admin

-you will see admin page(Do not worry, It will not ask you for username/password).
+you will see admin page(put username/password if needed).

 Simply add to do list using the form and use the code like above.